raminmohammadi/MLOps/Labs/GCP_Labs/Kubernetes_Labs/Lab 4-Deployment Strategies/README.md

 Ensure everything is running smoothly in the Green environment.
 If everything looks good, then just delete the Blue environment.
 ![Blue-Green](../assets/bg-4.webp)

+#### What is DNS Server?
+The Domain Name System (DNS) is the phonebook of the Internet.
+When users type domain names such as 'google.com' or 'nytimes.com' into web browsers, DNS is responsible for finding the correct IP address for those sites.
+What we actually do is we map the new service endpoint IP to the DNS name on DNS server.

 #### Fallback Strategy:
 If issues arise, switch back to the Blue environment.